Online Bilevel Optimization: Regret Analysis of Online Alternating Gradient Methods: Introduction

-We begin by introducing the setting of online (single-level) optimization, which is modeled as a game between a learner and an adversary \cite{Hazan16a,zinkevich2003online}.
-During each round $t \in [T]:=\{1,\dots,T\}$ of a repeated decision process, the learner is tasked with predicting $\m{x}_t \in \mc{X} \subset \mb{R}^{d_1}$, a convex decision set.
-Concurrently, the adversary chooses a loss function $f_t: \mc{X} \rightarrow \mb{R}$; the learner then observes $f_t(\m{x})$ and suffers a loss of $f_t(\m{x}_t)$.
-This process repeats across $T$ rounds.
-In the \textit{non-static} setting \cite{besbes2015non,jadbabaie2015online}, the performance of the learner is measured through its (single-level) dynamic regret
+In online single-level optimization, the setup resembles a game between a learner and an adversary \citep{Hazan16a}.
+In each of the repeated decision rounds ($t \in [T]:=\{1,\dots,T\}$), the learner predicts $\m{x}_t \in \mc{X} \subset \mb{R}^{d_1}$, an element within a convex decision set.
+Simultaneously, the adversary selects a loss function $f_t: \mc{X} \rightarrow \mb{R}$, and the learner observes $f_t(\m{x})$, incurring a loss of $f_t(\m{x}_t)$.
+In the \textit{non-static} setting \citep{besbes2015non}, the learner's performance is measured through its single-level dynamic regret

 where $\m{x}_t^*\in \argmin_{\m{x}\in\mc{X}}f_t(\m{x})$.